PI-Whisper: Designing an Adaptive and Incremental Automatic Speech Recognition System for Edge Devices: PI-Whisper Design

 \subsection{The Inference Pipeline}

-During inference, depending on the problem setting of accessing the speaker's characteristics, the pipeline will be slightly different.
+During inference, the pipeline is slightly different depending on the problem setting for accessing the speaker's characteristics.
 Specifically, since the Inferred Characteristics setting does not have the speaker's characteristics, we need to rely on the classifier to infer the profiles that we need to pick from the libraries.
 Meanwhile, in the other setting, the ground truth of the speaker's characteristics is known beforehand, which means that we could directly use the ground truth as the label.

 Upon knowing the characteristics, the next step is to choose the appropriate LoRA profiles from the libraries.
-Self-evidently, we just choose the corresponding LoRA profiles based on the characteristics in the same way as defined by the training stage in Section \ref{sec:lora_choice}.
+Self-evidently, we choose the corresponding LoRA profiles based on the characteristics in the same way as defined by the training stage in Section \ref{sec:lora_choice}.

 Afterward, we would have one profile from each of the $|\mathbf{C}|$ libraries, and we need to merge (or composite) them into one unified LoRA profile that could be used for the downstream task.
-Through experiments, we have found that concatenating the LoRA profiles according to Equation \ref{eq:concat} works the best in terms of transcription quality.

-In the equation, $W'(x)$ is the output from a layer with LoRA adaptation, $W(x)$ is the output from a layer calculated with weights from the base model, $w_j$ is the hyperparameter that controls the strength of the LoRA profile, where we follow the convention and set to be $\frac{1}{|\mathbf{C}|}$, and $B_kA_k$ is the LoRA decomposition.
-The $\bigoplus$ is the concatenation symbol, and the two decomposition matrices of LoRA are concatenated respectively before multiplication.
+During experiments, we have found that linearly summing up the weights according to Equation \ref{eq:linear} performs slightly worse than concatenating the LoRA profiles according to Equation \ref{eq:concat}.
+In the two equations, $W'(x)$ is the output from a layer with LoRA adaptation, $W(x)$ is the output from a layer calculated with weights from the pre-training, $w_j$ is the hyperparameter that controls the strength of the LoRA profile, where we follow the convention and set to be $\frac{1}{N}$, $\bigoplus$ is the concatenation, and $B_jA_j$ is the LoRA decomposition.